-As a rental property owner you are quite accustomed to solving many different kinds of problems!
+As a rental property owner, you are accustomed to solving many different kinds of problems.
 Ensuring you are protected in case something goes wrong is one of the problems.
 So we're going to talk about the benefits of having a limited liability company (LLC) for rental property investing.

-This is where many owners will say, “I have insurance, so I am protected if something bad happens” It is true that insurance covers accidents, but what happens in you shoot off a text to a renter that can be misinterpreted?
-That is where the benefits of using an LLC for rental property ownership becomes most apparent!
+This is where many owners will say, “I have asset protection insurance, so I am protected if something bad happens” It is true that insurance covers accidents, but you'll start to understand the benefits of using an LLC for rental property ownership if you watch this video:

-This happened to one of my clients after the sale of a property.
-After the sale took place the buyer emailed asking if my client had replaced the plumbing under the house.
-My client simply replied the replaced, “all of it.”
-In context that would be understood as all the plumbing under the house.
+This happened to one of my clients after the sale of a property: After the sale took place the buyer emailed asking if my client had replaced the plumbing under the house.
+My client simply replied via email that he had replaced, “all of it.”
+In the context that would be understood as all the plumbing under the house.
 However, the buyer misinterpreted that email as referring to all the plumbing in the house.

 These types of miscommunications happen all the time.
 Especially now that texting is more and more common between renters and their landlords!
 This is only one example of an issue that insurance may not cover.
 This is where the LLC comes in to save you.

-The LLC is a powerful entity that separates the liability of your asset from your personal name.
+Real estate LLCs are powerful entities that separate the liability of your asset from your personal name.
 When there is a lawsuit against your rental property, it cannot impact your personal assets.
 It also means that if you are personally sued, your LLC assets will be protected.
-And when a lawsuit occurs against the LLC it does not impact your personal credit score.
+In addition, when a lawsuit occurs against the LLC, it will not impact your personal credit score.

-Operating a LLC is quite simple, but must be done properly in order to experience its benefits.
-Forming a LLC is quite straightforward, but needs to be done correctly the first time.
-To create a LLC you need to select a name for the LLC which the state approves.
-After that you choose a registered agent.
+Operating an LLC is quite simple, but must be done properly in order to reap its benefits.
+Forming an LLC is quite straightforward, but needs to be done correctly the first time.
+To create an LLC you need to select a name for the LLC that the state approves.
+After that, you choose a registered agent.
 You will need to file the Certificate of Formation and create an Operating Agreement.
-Finally, the state will assign you a Employer Identification Number (EIN.)
+Finally, the state will assign you an Employer Identification Number (EIN.)

-A LLC is a great entity, but you rental property still holds a lot of liability.
+An LLC is a great entity, but your rental property still holds a lot of liability.
 No investor likes having the possibility of losing an entire property to a lawsuit.
-Because of this many will create additional layers of defence.
+Because of this, many will create additional layers of defense.
 The first of these layers is a secondary LLC.
 This LLC carries out the operations of the company.
 People refer to this LLC as a “shell company.”